Pick a Card…

 Little White Book (219 kb)

 The files which I am providing do not include the “opener” card shown on the intro page.
 That has no real function in using the deck.
 It is also the only thing which overtly identifies it as a Harry Potter-themed deck, and I figured that there was no point in antagonizing copyright holders.
-There appears to be no limitations on producing fan art and posting it on the internet, or printing it out for one’s own use.
+There appear to be no limitations on producing fan art and posting it on the internet, or printing it out for one’s own use.
 So printing a copy of the deck ought to be all right.
 But it’s probably the better part of valor not to come out and SAY in writing that it's a Potter-themed deck.
 And I am absolutely NOT releasing it for commercial use.
 Have a deck printed for yourself, fine.
 Have a few printed and give them to people as gifts, fine.
 But don’t sell them.
 Word will get back to someone, eventually.

 Of course you don't have to use that particular company specifically (although their work looks very good to me), there are other such companies out there.
 But MPC are the ones I went to to have my own copies printed, and consequently, the images in the dowload files are built on their template.
 They also print regular poker or bridge decks.
-And they do specialized custom photo cards in several additional shapes and sizes.
+And they also do specialized custom photo cards in several additional shapes and sizes.

 They keep the project on file in your account, so you can reorder additional decks later, too.
 They give you a choice of cardstocks and packaging methods, and they take PayPal.
 The base price as of this writing for a standard 78-card Tarot deck on their smooth stock and shrinkwraped was $16.
 Shipping will add to this total, but you already knew you were going to have to pay shipping.
 (They do not limit shipping to the continental US, either.)